How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 Just like the previous installation methods, sudo gives you administrative privileges, snap calls the Snap package handler, install is the command to install a package, and ‘arduino’ is the package we want to install.

-Install Arduino on Ubuntu via Flatpak and Flathub
+Method 3: Install Arduino via Flatpak and Flathub

 Note: If your system lacks Flatpak, it must be installed first.
-For step-by-step instructions on how to install the most recent supported version of Flatpak on Ubuntu, please refer to our guide on installing Flatpak.
+For step-by-step instructions on installing the most recent supported version of Flatpak on Ubuntu, please refer to our guide on installing Flatpak.

-The first necessary action before installing the Arduino IDE via Flatpak is enabling the Flathub repository.
+Enabling the Flathub repository is the first necessary action before installing the Arduino IDE via Flatpak.
 Flathub is a central hub for hosting Flatpak applications.
 It serves as a store from which you can access and install many applications.

 To activate the Flathub repository, the following command should be entered in your terminal: